 Probability of Touching Calculator

 This calculator provides such useful information that it should be used by all options traders, including very experienced ones, and it is referred to by more than one name.
 It could be called a "Probability of Touching Calculator" or a "Stock Price Probability Calculator."
 Ask your broker if they have such a calculator available for you to use.

 The basic question answered by this calculator is: If I plan to own a given option position for a specific number of days, what are the chances that the stock price will touch the strike price?

 For premium sellers: When you specify how many days you plan to hold the short position (you are not forced to hold all the way to expiration), the calculator lets you know the probability that the underlying stock price will reach the strike price at least one time during the holding period.
-If that probability turns out to be 15%, then the chances that the option will expire worthless without ever moving into the money is 85%.
+If that probability turns out to be 15 percent, then the chances that the option will expire worthless without ever moving into the money is 85 percent.

 For premium buyers: When you specify how many days you plan to hold the long option position (you may exit prior to expiration), the calculator provides an approximate probability that the underlying stock price will reach the strike price (or any other price that you specify) at least one time during the holding period.